JCC Maccabi Games FAQ

 The JCC Maccabi Games is an all-inclusive experience.
 Program fees include Games registration fees, transportation to and from the host community and during the Games, uniform, Team San Francisco gear, adult supervision and coaches, practices, meals, social events/team activities, and all other accommodations throughout the program.

 What is the refund policy?

-Once an athlete is registered and payment is processed, the initial deposit of $825 is non-refundable or transferable.
+Once an athlete is registered and payment is processed, the initial deposit is non-refundable or transferable.
 Refunds of remaining fees will be evaluated on a case-by-case basis, considering withdrawal reasons and the JCCSF’s ability to replace an athlete in a timely manner.

 How will athletes be selected to be a part of Team San Francisco?

 A variety of factors are considered in choosing our team, including: